MEET THE P2 TEAM

 Graduate Research Assistants are students in the BSU Clinical Psychology Master’s Program that work with Dr. Lee to conceptualize and execute P2 Lab research projects.

-In her spare time, Yasmine enjoys watching psychological thrillers, reading, and enjoying live music.
+In her spare time, Yasmine enjoys watching psychological thrillers, reading, and like music.

 Undergraduate Research Assistants